DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 From the original Mist core it may be needed to adapt just a few things:

 * Mist top file
-  * To supply audio samples for I2S sound you would need to get out the DAC inputs from Mist top to the deca top.
+  * To supply audio samples for I2S sound you would need to get out the DAC inputs from Mist top to the board top.
   * For HDMI output you will have to output also blank signal/s and vga clock
   * If you change memory controller then you would also need to adapt the Mist top controller instantiation
 * Constraints file: remove the generic Mist board references that are replaced in the boards target specific constraint file (e.g. DeMiSTify/Board/deca/constraints.sdc)